 The bulk of the Library Collection is housed within the Waterhouse Library.
-There is also a small informal collections of Library materials housed in the Café, which may be used by all Members who have access rights to that space.
-For Special Collections materials housed outside the Waterhouse Library, please see the Special Collections Policy.
+For access to collections housed outside the Waterhouse Library, please consult the Librarian.

 The remainder of this document pertains only to the Circulating and Reference Collections.
 Please see also the Special Collections Policy.